gluru/Kare-Dev/snippets/intercom.md

             showIntercom();
         });
         kare.onOpen(function (callbackEvent) {
-            // If Intercom coexist with Kare we can close it when Kare
+            // If Intercom coexist with DSS we can close it when DSS
             // is opened.
             // hideIntercom();
         });